Aurorion/BlockRegen/README.md

 # BlockRegen

-Updated version of BlockRegen.
+BlockRegen is a Bukkit/Spigot plugin that allows you to create regenerative ore nodes like you see in MMOs.

-You can get the latest version from [releases](https://github.com/Wertik/BlockRegen/releases).
+You can download the latest version [here](https://github.com/Wertik/BlockRegen/releases/latest).

+Watch a video about how this plugin works [here](https://www.youtube.com/watch?v=fiMwm317oaA&ab_channel=SoulStriker).

 ## Supported versions